aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### Apache Kafka controller metrics

-Apache Kafka offers a range of metrics to help you assess the performance and health of your Kafka controller.
+Apache Kafka offers a range of metrics to help you assess the performance and health of your Apache Kafka controller.

 - **Percentile Metrics**: Metrics like `kafka_controller_ControllerStats_LeaderElectionRateAndTimeMs_XthPercentile`